 Province Approves District Health Authorities' Business Plans

-The province has approved the 2013-14 business plans of Nova Scotia's nine district health authorities and IWK.
+The province has approved the 2012-13 business plans of Nova Scotia's nine district health authorities and IWK in record time.

 FOR BROADCAST USE:

 The province has approved the 2012-2013 business plans of Nova Scotia's nine district health authorities and the IWK.

 Health and Wellness Minister Maureen MacDonald says government made a commitment to approve the plans in a timely manner and this year is the earliest yet that they have been approved.

 The authorities will receive 1-point-6 billion dollars and will still need to absorb 47-point-9 million.